camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 As you can see in the picture above, `Transaction 1` reads the user data, does something with the data, deletes the user and then commits.
 `Transaction 2` starts at the same time and reads the same user data, and also works on the data.
 When `Transaction 2` attempts to update the user address a conflict is detected (since `Transaction 1` has already deleted the user).

 The conflict is detected because the current state of the user data is read when `Transaction 2` performs the update.
 At that time, the concurrent `Transaction 1` has already marked the row to be deleted.
 The database now waits for `Transaction 1` to end.
 After it is ended, `Transaction 2 ` can proceed.
 At this time, the row does not exist anymore and the update succeeds but reports to have changed `0` rows.
-An application can react to this and rollback `Transaction 2` to prevent other changes made my that transaction to become effective.
+An application can react to this and rollback `Transaction 2` to prevent other changes made by that transaction to become effective.

 The application (or the user using it) can further decide whether `Transaction 2` should be re-tried.
 In our example, the transaction would then not find the user data and report that the user has been deleted.